tarwn/lessthandot-hugo/blogs/content/posts/2010-08-09-sql-server-baseline-creation.md

 **The meat of third party tools**

-Now that we have shown we can do all this work on our own, we can&#8217;t end without mentioning the tools that are out there to help us accomplish the same thing.
+Now that we have shown we can do all this work on our own, we can't end without mentioning the tools that are out there to help us accomplish the same thing.
 Anyone that has read my articles in the past knows that I am an advocate for being a lazy DBA.
 This really has nothing to do with being lazy but means using everything and anything in order to make our jobs more efficient.
 SSIS is great and something I’ve taken on full speed since SQL Server 2005.

 With that said, Quest, Red Gate, Idera and a few others have this capability in their products.
 Idera SQL Diagnostic Manager in the newer version has a baseline option that captures performance at a time requested and sets thresholds to it.
 Quest and the others have similar baseline functionality.